 In cooperation with DCPS, FNEFL created the Snack Pack Program — which was launched in September 2014.

 The children that receive a Snack Pack are referred to us by guidance counselors and teachers and often arrive to school on Monday in the same clothes from Friday, are various ages and grades, and have very different methods of expressing their food insecurity, but they all have one thing in common — they are always hungry.

-This kid-friendly pack is five pounds, created just for our younger friends and filled with pop-top canned fruits and meals, peanut butter, healthy cereal and trail mix bars, low-sodium crackers, soups, and always, a piece of fresh fruit.
+This kid-friendly pack is five pounds, created just for our younger friends and filled with fruits, peanut butter, healthy cereal and trail mix bars, low-sodium crackers, and other healthy snacks.